China practices stopping "illegal entry" near disputed seas

 The exercise, it said, “was aimed at improving coordination between the navy and administrative patrol vessels, as well as sharpening their response to emergencies in order to safeguard China’s territorial sovereignty and maritime interests”.

-Japanese Defense Minister Satoshi Morimoto, quoted by his ministry’s Internet site, said he would not comment on the nature or purpose of the exercises.
+Japanese Defence Minister Satoshi Morimoto, quoted by his ministry’s Internet site, said he would not comment on the nature or purpose of the exercises.

 But he added in comments to reporters: “Regardless of their activities, we remain vigilant in the waters and airspace where our country is in charge.”